moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 #### A Note on Time, Confidence, and Validation

-The playbook completion time varies depending on job complexity, team experience, and the number of Jobs being evaluated.
-Plan for a quarter to cover all primary Jobs.
-However, factors can accelerate the process.
-High domain knowledge might allow confident Jobs Canvas creation without initial interviews (e.g., years of experience, hundreds of user interviews).
-Conversely, new product areas require Job Performer interviews before defining Jobs, Maps, and Outcomes. **User interviews remain crucial to confirm Jobs and Maps align with user mental models, ensuring accurate Outcome statements**.
+The time required to complete the playbook can vary based on job complexity, team experience, and the size of your domain, which affects the number of Jobs being evaluated.
+Generally, you should plan for at least 3 months to cover all primary Job Performers' main Jobs.

+To ensure confidence in your final results, it is crucial that your deliverables are based on interviews with Job Performers.

 ## Getting Started